 You’ll find everything from low-power minimalists to heavyweight powerhouses.
 However, besides the motor itself, the complete system is a sum of its integration, ergonomics, a sensible battery solution, the ability to customise support modes and of course the size and weight of the motor.
 The complete concept and its implementation is what matters most.
 What’s the point of having the most powerful motor if it only unleashes its full power at too high a pedalling cadence, where you can never really make use of it?
 What’s the use of natural feeling assistance if using the motor isn’t intuitive because of poor integration and ergonomics?
-With new motors like the Specialized SL 1.1 and an ever-growing number of in-house developments, custom solutions and motor models, the market has branched out in so many ways that it’s become impossible to make one-to-one comparisons.
+With new motors like the Specialized SL 1.1 or the brand-new, adaptable Shimano EP8 and an ever-growing number of custom solutions and motor models, the market has branched out in so many ways that it’s become impossible to make one-to-one comparisons.
 So, this time there will be no Best in Test.
 Instead, we’ll give you an overview of the most important players in the market and figure out the pros and cons of each system and what they’re best at.

 A good motor forms part of a seamlessly integrated system, perfectly suited to the bikes intended use.

 In this motor group review, we want to introduce you to the most relevant and innovative motors available on the market.
-To do so, we reviewed seven of the hotreview motors, putting them through their paces in every imaginable scenario.
+To do so, we tested eight of the hottest motors, putting them through their paces in every imaginable scenario.
 We deliberately chose not to include older or less common motors like the Shimano STEPS E7000, Brose Drive S Alu or the old Bosch Performance Line CX as they’ve already been reviewed by us thoroughly in the past.
 As a result,.we were able to focus on the newest and best motors currently available from Bosch, Yamaha, Shimano, Brose, TQ, FAZU. and Specialized.
 The motor. from brands such as Panasonic, BAFANG and Polini are seldom seen on an eMTB.
 They remain a niche segment with limited relevance in today’s market, which is why they don’t feature here either.

 |Manufacturer||Model||Torque [Nm]||Motor weight (kg)|